apzuba/projects/Python/LPTHW/README.md

   The functions I am most proud of include: multi-choice combat system, end-of-mission raporting system, compliments generator (a victory gift), HP and inventory module, gold and the scenario.
 Warning, the game isn't easy! :)

-- REST_learning - an example of basic usage of the REST Api with Flask
+- REST_learning - an example of a basic usage of the REST Api with Flask

 - serialising_learning.py - using the 'pickle' and 'json' modules for serialisation